 An elderly cook preparing a bowl of phó, with the perfect morning light accentuating the steaming soup.
 Definitely one was my fave photo moment at the market.

 A vendor selling traditional corn cake called ‘Pa Pa’ in Hmong dialect, heating up her bread on the charcoal pit.
-The entire row of charcoal pits make this section of the market felt like an oven.
+The entire row of charcoal pits makes this section of the market felt like an oven.

 Vietnamese like smoking this tobacco in a bamboo, called “Thuoc Lao” (Lao tobacco).
-Usually it’s a very light, golden tobacco.
+Usually, it’s very light, golden tobacco.
 The water inside the pipe cools the smoke.
 Thuoc Lao is strong pipe tobacco smoked after a meal on a full stomach to “aid indigestion” and is one of the old customs in Vietnam.

 The market has a uniqueness and culture that’s distinct from other markets.
-The colours of this hill-tribe gathering are diverse and interesting enough to enthrall any first-time visitors.
+The colours of this hill-tribe gathering are diverse and interesting enough to enthral any first-time visitors.
 This market takes place in a spacious area, with the entire layout in a “U” shape.
 The market attracts numerous kinds of goods (agricultural products, brocades, livestock, handicrafts, etc.).

 There is scarce archives about the history of Dong Van Sunday Market because no one knows exactly when the market was formed.
 It takes place as early as 3:00am when the mist is still covering the hill and the tribes are descending from the mountains to arrive at the market in time.
 Often, the market begins about 5:00am and ends at 12 noon.

 I “stalked’ this lady, as she spoke intently on her handphone, shooting her in various poses and angles.
 This shot best epitomized how technology has altered the cultural fabric of the tribes, with them getting more connected and closely knitted.
 One of the common usages of the handphone is using it to download music and playing it on the farm as they work.